 10. Eat a Francesinha, Porto’s most iconic dish

-Francesinha (literally, Little French woman) is a sandwich made with bread, steak or roast beef, wet-cured ham, linguiça (a portuguese sausage) and covered in melted cheese and a hot tomato and beer sauce (and sometimes fried egg).
-It was inspired by the Portuguese immigrants’ adaptation of the French Croque Monsieur, obviously taken to a whole new level.
+Apparently, it was inspired by the Portuguese immigrants’ adaptation of the French Croque Monsieur.
+Obviously, it was taken to a whole new level.
 It’s a calorie bomb, so make sure you can handle it!
 Sam and I actually shared one.

 Other things to do in Porto